 Chromium-6, also known as hexavalent chromium, occurs naturally in many water sources.
 In 2014, the State Water Resources Control Board’s (State Board) Division of Drinking Water (DDW) adopted a new chromium-6 standard of 10 parts per billion (ppb); however, in August 2017, DDW rescinded the regulation due to adequate documentation on the economic feasibility of meeting the standard.

-Water supplies in our Willows and Dixon Districts, and in our Salinas District’s Las Lomas and Oak Hills systems, exceeded the new maximum contaminant level (MCL).
-After taking cost, method effectiveness, waste disposal, and raw water quality all into consideration, our crews installed strong base ion-exchange treatment facilities at each affected location.
-We continue to perform water quality testing quarterly to ensure the water remains in compliance with the standard.
+Water supplies in our Willows and Dixon Districts, and in our Salinas District’s Las Lomas and Oak Hills systems, exceeded the maximum contaminant level (MCL) without treatment.
+After taking cost, method effectiveness, waste disposal, and raw water quality all into consideration, our crews installed strong base ion-exchange treatment facilities at each affected location to meet the standard while in effect.

 - Cal Water Holds Ribbon-Cutting Ceremony to Celebrate Completion of Chromium-6 Treatment Plants in Willows